Alumni Association Board of Directors

 Student Clubs/Orgs: Intramural Sports, Orientation Leader

-Carol offers significant professional career development experience and would be able to assist the Alumni Association in continuing to build career development programs for alumni and current students.
-She can also help to engage other classmates of her decade, who represent an important segment for the College to engage.
+Carol has a significant background in professional career development and works to assist the Alumni Association in continuing to build career development programs for alumni and current students.
+She alsos help to engage other classmates of her decade, who represent an important segment of the College.

 Bissonnette Blackburn